Back to top

 This collection of intersecting stories by both new and veteran Native writers bursts with hope, joy, resilience, the strength of community, and Native pride.

-Cover of Healer of the Water Monste
+Cover of Heroes of the Water Monste

 Brian